-- 8. In consultation with the Board, enter into an ongoing partnership with an academic or other organization ("the independent organization") for the purpose of that organization: - a. conducting its own analysis of de-identified race-based data collected by the Service; - b. reporting to the Board with its independent findings arising from an examination of the Service's analysis and findings regarding the race-based data that has been collected; and, - c. reporting to the Board with recommendations to improve the Service's Action Plans so as to increase their responsiveness to the issues identified through any findings. - 9.
-Ensure the partnership with the independent organization requires that the independent organization be provided with all available, de-identified data collected pursuant to this Policy and have made available to it any relevant contextual information it determines is necessary, such as, but not limited to demographic and census information (race, Indigenous ancestry, age and gender of the individual), deployment information, detailed information about where the interaction occurred, etc. that assists with an analysis of the data; - 10.
-Regularly include the data collected by the Service in the information provided on the Service's Public Safety Data Portal, in a manner that complies with the Municipal Freedom of Information and Protection of Privacy Act, so as to ensure individuals cannot be identified:
+- b. reporting to the Board with its independent findings arising from an examination of the Service's analysis and findings regarding the race-based data that has been collected; and, - c. reporting to the Board with recommendations to improve the Service's Action Plans so as to increase their responsiveness to the issues identified through any findings. - 9.
+Ensure the partnership with the independent individual or organization requires that the independent individual or organization be provided with all available, de-identified data collected pursuant to this Policy and have made available to it any relevant contextual information it determines is necessary, such as, but not limited to demographic and census information (race, Indigenous ancestry, age and gender of the individual), deployment information, detailed information about where the interaction occurred, etc. that assists with an analysis of the data; - 10.
+Annually include the data collected by the Service in the information provided on the Service's Public Safety Data Portal, in a manner that complies with the Municipal Freedom of Information and Protection of Privacy Act, so as to ensure individuals cannot be identified: - 11.
+In consultation with the Information and Privacy Commissioner of Ontario, develop data privacy safeguards that will: (i) ensure personal privacy is protected in the collection, analysis and public reporting of the race-based data that is collected, (ii) limit the access to or use of race-based data other than in a manner that complies with this Policy, and (iii) create accountability and reporting requirements to prevent and address the possible misuse of race-based data as well as data breaches.